-Sony A9 versus Sony RX10 IV
+Sony A9 vs RX10 IV

 The Sony Alpha A9 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in April 2017 and September 2017.
 The A9 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (A9) and an one-inch sensor.
-The A9 has a resolution of 24 megapixel, whereas the RX10 IV provides 20 MP.
+The cameras are based on a full frame (A9) and an one-inch (RX10 IV) sensor.
+The A9 has a resolution of 24 megapixels, whereas the RX10 IV provides 20 MP.